 Dietary and lifestyle modifications may help manage different symptoms and treatment side-effects in neuroendocrine tumors such as Merkel Cell Carcinoma.
-While nutritional intervention including Vitamin D and Niacin supplementation may have potential benefits in Merkel Cell Carcinoma and other neuroendocrine tumors by improving quality of life or treatment outcomes, amine rich foods, alcoholic beverages, spicy foods and milk and dairy products should be avoided in case of carcinoid syndromes in neuroendocrine tumor patients, especially in those with liver metastasis.
+While nutritional intervention including Vitamin D and Niacin supplementation may have potential benefits in Merkel Cell Carcinoma and other neuroendocrine tumors by improving quality of life or treatment outcomes, amine rich foods, alcoholic beverages, spicy foods and milk and dairy products should be avoided from diet in case of carcinoid syndromes in neuroendocrine tumor patients, especially in those with liver metastasis.
 A personalized nutrition plan with the right foods and supplements customized for the specific cancer type and treatment is important to gain benefits and stay safe.

 Neuroendocrine Tumors and Merkel Cell Carcinoma